I have been a fitness coach for several years and know anabolic steroid use is prevalent in the exercise world as a fast track to ripped muscle.

 PCT and Restoring Testosterone Levels

-Taking steroids can cause a whole host of severe physical problems besides lowering testosterone and include liver disease, heart attacks, kidney damage, high blood pressure, testicular shrinkage, low sperm count, and sexual dysfunction .
+Steroids can lower testosterone and lead to serious health issues like liver disease, heart attacks, kidney damage, high blood pressure, testicular shrinkage, low sperm count, and sexual dysfunction .
+They also increase the risk of blood clots, harming the heart .

 “Steroid use is dangerous for several reasons, including the high risk of infection, their illegal status in most places, and potential for mental addiction.
 Frequent blood work is essential to monitor potential negative health effects.”